Dolly B |

 The "Doris" features one Queen Bed, private bath with shower.

 This room also has a large open view.

-Rental Rates: (based on single or double occupancy price/night)
+Rental Rates: (based on single or double occupancy price/ two-night minimum stay)

 THE DORIS MINE, LEADVILLE, COLORADO

 "In 1892, "The Doris Mine", was located on Hong and Derry Hill in Iowa Gulch,

 Leadville, Colorado.
 This mine was added to the additional producing mines during

 the past years.
 In six months, The Doris Mine, netted its fortunate owner, Mr. H.